KrAsH-CoD3/WhatsApp-Status-Checker/README.md

 ## Errors

 **Timeout When Logging in:** Increase the timeout value `60` at `wait = WebDriverWait(bot, 60)`.
+**Not Receiving WhatsApp Message:** Send a message to your Test Number.
+If a message isnt sent to your test Number within 24hours, you would not also recieve.

 [requirements.txt]: <requirements.txt>
 [WhatsApp Web]: <https://web.whatsapp.com>